cbrnr/mnelab/doc/source/examples/erp.md

 ## Compare conditions
 So far, we have always plotted individual channels, with different events in separate figures.
 To compare the auditory event to the visual one, go to **_Plot&nbsp;–&nbsp;Evoked comparison_**.
-Judging by the first topomap (at 0.093 s) in the [joint plot above](#joint-plots), we expect a large negative peak in frontal-central positions (FC) for event 1.
+Judging by the first topomap (at 0.093 s) in the [joint plot above](#joint-plots), we expect a large negative peak in frontal-central positions (FC) for event "1".
-The [channel location plot](#plot-channel-locations) tells us that the relevant channels are EEG 010–014.
+The [channel location plot](#plot-channel-locations) informs us that the relevant channels are EEG 010–014.
 So in the dialog, select channels EEG 010, EEG 011, EEG 012, EEG 013, and EEG 014.
 Leave both event types selected, but change **_Combine&nbsp;channels_** to **_mean_**.
 After confirming with **_OK_**, you will see the figure below.
-Each line represents the average over the selected channels for a single event type, and shaded areas represent 95% confidence intervals.
+Each line represents the average over the selected channels for a single event type, and shaded ribbons represent 95% confidence intervals.

 ![evoked comparison plot](./images/erp/evoked_comparison.png)